 Squishy Face Flirt Pole – If you are DIY handy, there are a lot of guides to building your own flirt pole for cheap.
 But I found the squishy face on sale and it has given us years of awesome use.
 Penny tested, Will approved!

-Virbac Toothpaste – My dogs would literally wrestle each other for the opportunity to be the first one to get their teeth brushed with this stuff.
+Virbac Toothpaste – My dogs will literally wrestle each other for the opportunity to be the first one to get their teeth brushed with this stuff.

 Mammoth Rope Chew – Most rope toys are flimsy.
 Not this one.
 Has withstood a ton of abuse with minimal fraying.